Mary, Did You Know?: CeeLo Green (2012)

-"Mary, Did You Know?" is the eleventh track on CeeLo Green's Christmas album Cee Lo's Magic Moment.
-On December 15, 2012, the song appeared on the US R&B Songs chart at number 22, and peaked three weeks later at number 9.
+"Mary, Did You Know?" is the 11th track on CeeLo Green's Christmas album Cee Lo's Magic Moment.
+On December 15, 2012, the song appeared on the US R&B Songs chart at number 22 and peaked three weeks later at number 9.
 This version is the slowest of all.
 A remixed version also served as the closing credits song to the 2014 20th Century Fox movie Son of God.